ivlab/ABREngine-UnityPackage/ABRServer~/README.md

 python3 manage.py runserver
 ```

+> [!NOTE]
+> If running the server fails with an error related to urllib3 (this happened on on at least one mac machine recently), the fix was to uninstall and reinstall this dependency with: pip uninstall urllib3; pip install urllib3

 The server can also be broadcast to other devices (i.e., if you want to run the
 server on a desktop and use the design interface with a tablet):